 Welcome to Afterglow, I’m your host, Mark Chilla.

 Merry Christmas, happy holidays to all you Great American Songbook fans out there.
 On this program, we’ll be celebrating the holiday with some familiar—and maybe a few unfamiliar—holiday favorites sung by some beloved songbook singers, including Frank Sinatra, Judy Garland, Nat King Cole, Ella Fitzgerald, and many more.
-However, after this unquestionably stressful year, we’ll be turning down the volume a bit, playing all ballads and other slow sentimental Christmas tunes to help you relax this holiday season
+However, we’ll be turning down the volume a bit, playing all ballads and other slow sentimental Christmas tunes to help you relax this holiday season

 It’s All Is Calm: A Quiet Afterglow Christmas… coming up next...